i-doit/checkmk-web-api-client-php/.github/issue_template.md

 Please note:

 1. Fill in this template according to your issue.
-2. Post code as text (using proper markup).
-Do not post screenshots of code.
+2. Post code/logs as text (using proper markup).
+Do not post screenshots of code/logs.
 -->

 ### Expected behavior